top of page

 You will experience the affinity that early Maori had with the forest and the deep spiritual respect they hold for the giants still growing there.
 Learn of the rich birdlife and other fauna that inhabits the forest and witness the transitions of life and the day turning into the night.
 Your Maori guides will relate stories and legends of the forest, of its gods and other spiritual inhabitants.
 They will greet the giant trees with spine-tingling waiata (sacred chants).
 You will learn how Maori used plants for medicinal purposes.

-As night falls, the shyest creatures of the forest awaken and begin to go about their work.
-You may encounter insects like weta, nocturnal birds, eels, freshwater lobsters, or the magnificent but slightly chilling giant carnivorous ‘kauri’ snail.
 Deep in the forest among the towering trees and surrounded by the sounds of the nocturnal creatures awakening, you will meet Te Matua Ngahere – The Father of the Forest.
 At over 3,000 years old he is the oldest known kauri tree in the world that has been living since the time of bronze age man!
 Your guide will greet this giant as an old friend.

 The highlight of the tour will be your meeting with The Lord of the Forest – the giant and spiritual ‘God of the Forest’ Tane Mahuta thought to be approximately 2000+ years old!
 Your guide will formally greet the silent giant and then suddenly you stand dwarfed before his Lordship as the darkness closes in.
-His gnarled ancient limbs seem to grasp at the stars and the forest is silent but for the dim chatter of its night creatures.

-Maori Private Guided Tours
+Footprints - Maori Private Guided Tours

 with guests being collected from the lodge after breakfast and returning around lunchtime.

-The tours can be flexible but usually encompasses meeting the ancient mighty kauri trees of the Waipoua Forest:
+Private tours can be flexible but usually encompasses meeting the ancient mighty kauri trees of the Waipoua Forest:

 Tane Mahuta and Te Matua Ngahere.